-In the absence of the Director of Purchasing any functions assigned to him/her can be fulfilled by the City Comptroller.
+In the absence of the Purchasing Agent any functions assigned to him/her can be fulfilled by the City Comptroller.

 B. Goals:

 The goal of Purchasing is to make the purchasing process as competitive and objective as possible, while striving to promote high standards for all business relationships.